kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - In Version 2, you can't modify the license agreement unless you change the name.

 In version 3.0, the provision regarding the copying, modification and distribution of the license document has been deleted altogether.
 Because if you can do WTF you want to do with the work/software, why the fuck can't you do what you want to do with the license agreement?

+Finally, a warranty clause has been added, to make WTFPL compatible to use with software.

 ## Kidlat News is WTFPL 3.0